How to Wire a Dryer Outlet

 - Replaced the Dryer Circuit Breaker

-I went and bought a new circuit breaker, and that didn’t work still.
+I bought a new circuit breaker, and that didn’t work either.

 - Dryer Outlet Wiring

-Should I cross the wires up on the 220 volt outlet, but I’m afraid that if I do so, that I could start a fire from that or I could burn or blow up the dryer in some sort of way.
+Should I cross the wires up on the 220 volt outlet?
+I’m afraid that if I do so that I could start a fire or I could burn or damage the dryer.
 What could be possibly wrong.
-I’m lost with this one.

 Please guide me or help me with this matter.

 Thanks in advance.

-This home electrical repairs question came from: Tyrone, from Baton Rouge, Louisiana.
+This home electrical wiring question came from Tyrone.

 Thanks for your electrical troubleshooting question Tyrone and Wayne.

 Application: 220Volt Dryer Cord and Dryer Outlet Wiring.

 Tools Required: Basic Electricians Pouch Hand Tools and a Voltage Tester.

 Estimated Time: Depends on personal level experience, ability to work with tools and the available access to the dryer cord electrical connection box.

-Precaution: Identify the dryer circuit, turn it OFF and Tag it with a Note before working with the dryer cord wiring.
+Important: Identify the dryer circuit, turn it OFF and Tag it with a Note before working with the dryer receptacle outlet or cord wiring.